spkostas/Blacked-ips/README.md

 Download and run geojson_gen.ipynb in Jupyter(recommended) or geojson_gen.py .

 Edit last lines path in order to save geojson file in "C:/Users/YourName/supercluster-master/test/fixtures.
+There delete  places.json,places-z0-0-0.json.
-This will be the input value.
+This will be the new input value.

 In /demo/worker.js edit your path to geojson method to find previous file generated.